Select a Licensed or Certified Radon Mitigation Contractor:

 Many states require radon professionals to be licensed, certified or registered, and to install radon mitigation systems that meet state requirements.
 Contact your state radon office for a list of certified radon service providers doing business in the state.
 In states that don’t regulate radon services, ask the contractor if they hold a professional proficiency or certification credential.
 You can contact the National Radon Safety Board (NRSB) for certified professionals in your area.
 Certification programs usually provide members with a photo-ID card, which indicates their qualification(s) and the ID-card’s expiration date.

-How to Maintain Your Radon Mitigation System
+How to Maintain Your Radon Mitigation System:

 1. Check the manometer.
 The manometer is a pressure gauge mounted on the pipe to determine if the system is operating properly and the fan is working.
 The manometer should not read zero; this indicates the fan is not pulling air through the pipe.